M5 northbound between J21 and J22

 See also: M5 Service Area Planning

-When the M5 opened in the 1970s, the Department for the Environment weren't sure how they were going to strike the balance between building enough services for people to be able to rest, and building too many services meaning they wouldn't be very profitable.
+When the M5 opened in the 1970s, the Department for the Environment weren't sure how they were going to strike the balance between building enough service areas for people to be able to rest, and building too many service areas meaning they wouldn't be very profitable.
 This was especially problematic in Somerset, where the M5 was expected to be much busier in summer than in winter.

-To get around this, the site identified for a potential service area at Sedgemoor opened with only a car park and toilets.
+There was talk about Sedgemoor (originally known as 'East Brent') opening as a single service area with facilities all on one side.
+Even this was deemed to be too much, so it opened with only a car park and toilets.
 It was named Brent Knoll picnic area, and it was spaciously arranged so that it could one day be turned into a full service area.
 The overflow car park, which for a while was designated for caravans, appears to be the original car park.

 The barren car park led to concerns from users about crime.
 Inspectors said the toilets were "full of vandalism".
 Trusthouse Forte (the owners of the next service area to the north) were invited to set up temporary catering facilities on the northbound side - they did this under their 'Motor Chef' name in August 1978.